socadk/design-practice-repository/activities/DPR-TacticDDD.md

 E. Evans establishes the following design heuristics for Aggregates in his [DDD Reference](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf):

-* Use asynchronous communication between Aggregates
+* "Use asynchronous communication between Aggregates
 * Give enforcement responsibilities (for invariants) to root entity, possibly supported by designated framework mechanisms (e.g., in Spring)
 * Keep one Aggregate on one server, allow different Aggregates to be distributed among (hardware) nodes
-* Use the same boundaries for transactions and distribution
+* Use the same boundaries for transactions and distribution"

 In "Implementing DDD", V. Vernon establishes similar rules for Aggregate design (@Vernon:2013):

-* Model true invariants in consistency boundaries.
+* "Model true invariants in consistency boundaries.
 * Design small aggregates.
 * Reference other aggregates by identity.
-* Use eventual consistency outside the boundary.
+* Use eventual consistency outside the boundary."

 These nuggets of advice can also be found online in an [article series at domaindrivendesign.org](http://dddcommunity.org/library/vernon_2011/).